 MODEL : the model file name , as created by medial tools when training this model.

-MODEL_END_STAGE : (optional) to control where to stop the model calculation, default is till the end
+MODEL_END_STAGE : (optional) to control where to stop the model calculation, default is till the end.

 EXTENDED_RESULT_FIELDS: list of tokens separated by “;”. (deprecated, not in use in current API)

-DEBUG_MATRIX: option to store debug matrix if given
+DEBUG_MATRIX: option to store debug matrix if given.

 AM_UDI_DI, AM_MANUFACTOR_DATE, AM_VERSION – version string